CrystalxxD/Preliminary_Software_Engineering_Assessment_Task_2/README.md

 - Unique weapons that is better when used by particular classess

-- Navigate a dungeon of over 30 randomly generated rooms using W, A, S, D movement keys J key for descending floors if you missed the key.
+- Navigate a dungeon of over 20 randomly generated floors with around 300 rooms using W, A, S, D movement keys J key for descending floors if you missed the key K for ascending floors.

-- Encounter random events including enemies (e.g., goblins, vampires), item drops, and locked doors.
+- Encounter random events including enemies (e.g. goblins, vampires), bossess (e.g. Kitsune, Prince of Darkness) and item drops

 - Collect health potions, damage and defense buffs, weapons, and armor.

 - Includes a mini-map displayed using text characters, showing player location, enemies, exits, and room layout.

-- Simple command-based interface (with GUI implementation in Sprint 4 using Pygame).
+- Both keyboard and onscreen buttons for movements and everything (with GUI implementation in Sprint 4 using Pygame).

-- Two dungeon floors to complete the game.
+- 20 dungeon floors to complete the game.

 ## Requirements
 To run this program, you need to install the following dependencies: